sbedford/sbedford.github.io/_posts/2015-1-6-open-source-done-right.md

 ---
 layout: post
-title: The Beauty of Open Source
+title: Open Source Done Right
 ---

 So I had a pretty neat experience over the last couple of days with the guys from [ScriptCS](https://github.com/scriptcs/scriptcs).